Computer Engineering Graduate Program

 The field of Computer Engineering incorporates both Electrical Engineering (EE) and Computer Science (CS).
 Computer engineers design, program, produce, operate, and maintain computer and digital systems.
 They generally apply the theories and principles of science and mathematics to the design of hardware, software, networks, and processes to solve technical problems.
 The Graduate Degrees (ME and MS/PHD) offered in the Computer Engineering program at the University of Virginia will prepare you to utilize your academic preparation to become successful practitioners and innovators in computer engineering.
 Our degrees are interdisciplinary which allows our students to work with researchers in a wide variety of areas across the Engineering School.
 Admission to the Computer Engineering Program is highly selective.
 We are looking for students with excellent technical and communication skills who are excited to join our creative community.

-PLEASE NOTE: The Computer Engineering Undergraduate Coordinator will be holding Zoom office hours on Monday 10 am - noon, and Thursday 1 - 3 pm.
-Please email email@example.com for the link.
+PLEASE NOTE: The Computer Engineering Graduate Coordinator will be holding Zoom office hours by appointment.
+Please email firstname.lastname@example.org to set up a time and date to meet.

 RESEARCH AREAS OF FOCUS

 Both the Department of Computer Science and the Charles E. Brown Department of Electrical & Computer Engineering welcome Computer Engineering students who combine interest in hardware and software.
 Students have the freedom to focus on a traditional research area or to work with faculty in both departments to develop apersonalized area of research interest.
 As more faculty research crosses disciplines, students are finding even more opportunities to work with faculty in other departments as well.

 Areas of interest include but are not limited to:

 Computer Security, Privacy & Cryptography

 Cyber-Physical Systems and Smart Cities